silvertrek-capstone/silverpi/README.md

 ### Setting Up Account:

 You'll be prompted to log in or create an account.
 You should create one, as this will be needed for sync collections and environments.

+### Initial Configuration:

+After logging in, you'll be presented with an interface.
+You can set your workspace, import APIs, etc. At the beginning stage, this may not be necessary, though these capabilities will likely be utilized in the near future.

+## Making Requests in Postman
+### GET Request
+First, open Postman and click the `New` button.
+Then, you can choose a Request and fill out the name, description, and collection of the API you want to access.

+Then, Select **GET** from the dropdown next to the URL bar.
+Input the URL you wish to make the GET request to.

+Click the Send button to make the request.
+You can view the results in the text box below the URL bar.

+### POST Request
+The procedure is identical to the GET request, except you will be selecting **POST** from the dropdown bar.

+First, open Postman and click the `New` button.
+Then, you can choose a Request and fill out the name, description, and collection of the API you want to access.

+Select **POST** from the dropdown next to the URL bar.
+Input the URL you wish to make the POST request to.

+You will then have go to `Body` and choose raw or form-data depending on the specific usage required with the data.
+Fill in the data to **POST** and click Send to make the request.
+You can view the results in the text box below the URL bar.

 ## Contributors